firman-qs/firman-qs.github.io/content/posts/_index.md

 +++
+title = "My Posts"
-title = "High entropy writing" sort_by = "date"
+sort_by = "date"
 template = "article_list.html"
 page_template = "article.html"
 paginate_by = 5
 +++

-Quarks, quirks, and questionable constants.
+A set of Personal, not personal, public, not public, structured, and random text.